greydanus/greydanus.github.io/2022-05-18-studying-growth.md

 }
 </script>

 We should note that the cells in this particular NCA don't exactly _die_.
 They simply turn white.
-We experimented with growing images with alpha values below 0.1 in the interior (in the NCA model, this indicates a dead cell) and we believe that this is possible.
-However, owing to time constraints, we decided to present this result and leave the extension "as an exercise for the reader."
+We experimented with growing images with alpha values below 0.1 in the interior[^fn6] and obtained some mediocre, early-stage results.
+Owing to time constraints, we decided to present this RGB result and leave the RGBA extension "as an exercise for the reader."

 ### [4.
 Speciation](https://colab.research.google.com/drive/1vG7yjOHxejdk_YfvKhASanNs0YvKDO5-)

-Earlier we remarked on the fact that gnats and blue whales have more in common, at least in terms of cellular mechanics, than one would guess.
+We have remarked that gnats and blue whales have more in common, at least in terms of cellular mechanics, than one would guess.
 They share many of the same cell structures, protiens, and even stages of development like [gastrulation](https://en.wikipedia.org/wiki/Gastrulation).
 This points to the fact that many different organisms share the same cellular infrastructure.
 In more closely related species, this observation is even more apt.
-For example, the three flowers we grew at the beginning of the article -- the rose, marigold, and crocus -- are all [angiosperms](https://en.wikipedia.org/wiki/Flowering_plant) and have shared structures like the [xylem](https://en.wikipedia.org/wiki/Xylem) and [phloem](https://en.wikipedia.org/wiki/Phloem).
+For example, the three flowers we grew at the beginning of the article -- the rose, the marigold, and the crocus -- are all [angiosperms](https://en.wikipedia.org/wiki/Flowering_plant) and thus share structures like the [xylem](https://en.wikipedia.org/wiki/Xylem) and [phloem](https://en.wikipedia.org/wiki/Phloem).

 Indeed, one of the biggest differences between these flowers is their genetic code.
 Making an analogy to computers, you might say that they have the same hardware (cell mechanics), but different software (DNA).
 Our final experiment uses NCA to explore this idea.
 We run the same cellular dynamics (NCA neural network weights) across several flowers while varying the genetic information (initial state of the seed cell).

 Our training objective involved three separate targets: the rose, the marigold, and the crocus, each with its own trainable "seed state."
 Early in training, our model produced blurry flower-like images with various mixtures of red, yellow, and purple.
-But as training progressed, these images diverged from one another into clean reproductions of the three target images.
-If you watch the video below closely, you can still see shared colors and shapes in the "embryonic" versions of the flowers.
-For example, the developing crocus has both red and purple petals during the first 10-20 steps of development.
+As training progressed, these images diverged from one another and began to resemble the three target images.

+Even though the final shapes diverge, you can still see shared features in the "embryonic" versions of the flowers.
+If you watch the video below, you can see that the three "embryos" all start out with red, yellow, and purple coloration.
+The developing crocus, in particular, has both red and purple petals during growth steps 10-20.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">